Apr 13, 2011

 I have been doing a lot of interviews lately since Huntress was just published, and I almost always get a question along these lines: Did you have any problem getting your gay YA novel published?
 Have you experienced any homophobic backlash to your books?

 I always find these questions a little jarring, because from where I stand (in the San Francisco Bay Area in 2011), I basically live in Gay Utopia and homophobia only pokes its head up in my life when I file taxes and am unable to file federally as married.
-So: Yeah, homophobia exists in my life, but not in my professional career, only in my personal life.1
+So: Yeah, homophobia exists in my life, but not in my professional career, only in my personal life. ((And yes, it really pisses me off.))

 In my professional writing career, I got my start in LGBT journalism, which means I was paid to write about queer people for years (and particularly queer women).
 I worked for lesbians; I went to their events; I promoted them; I interviewed them; I eventually got to a point where I could hire them.
 I went to parties where everybody was queer and the biggest question was who was the hottest.
 This is Gay Utopia Living at its finest.